Skip to main content

 • User attribute.
 Data about the user, such as name, email, etc.

 • Calculated attribute.
-User attribute whose value is calculated based on one of the scoring models' algorithms (Fit & Activity, RFM, Likelihood, Next best action models).
+User attribute whose value is calculated based on one of the scoring models' algorithms (Lifecycle agent, Qualification agent, Next best action model, Likelihood model).

 • Source.
-A website, server library, mobile SDK, or cloud application which can send data into Intempt.
+A website, server library, mobile SDK, or cloud application that can send data into Intempt.

 • Catalog.
 A list of products synced from your inventory that you can use for advanced filtering and personalizing your messages.